TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

   - Delete Property by Id
   - Delete All Properties

-Signin process will be providing token and the same token will be used to execute all of properties services ( ex: create, update, read, delete ).
-Token need to pass through request header to call property services, this security layer is very much important to build secure API.
+Signin process will be providing token and the same token will be used to execute all of properties services **( ex: create, update, read, delete )**.
+Token need to pass through a request header to call property services, this security layer to implement a secure API.

 **The Client typically attaches JWT in Authorization header with Bearer prefix:**